No Churn Strawberry Ice Cream

 It only takes 20 minutes of hands-on time to create this incredibly creamy ice cream recipe.
 And I can guarantee you that there’s no better way to enjoy a warm summer day than with a bowl of this refreshing strawberry ice cream!

-Strawberry ice cream is considered one of the three classic ice cream flavors, right up there with chocolate and vanilla.
+Strawberry ice cream is one of the three classic ice cream flavors, right up there with chocolate and vanilla.
 It’s always ranked in the top 10 most popular ice cream flavors in the US and it’s one of my personal favorites.
 This is why I spent hours coming up with the perfect strawberry ice cream recipe with fresh strawberry flavor!

 Some strawberry ice cream recipes simply add fresh sliced strawberries to vanilla ice cream.
 Strawberries are made-up of mostly water, so when you simply mix them into an ice cream base, you end up with frozen strawberry chunks in the middle of vanilla ice cream.
 Not really strawberry ice cream and not very appealing!

-Other recipes are made with artificial strawberry flavoring, and I don’t know about you, but I’m not down with that!
+Other recipes are made with artificial strawberry flavoring.
+I don’t know about you, but I’m not down with that!
 I want real, fresh strawberries in my ice cream.
 So I came up with the perfect compromise, my Mom’s famous strawberry pie filling!

 Cooking the strawberries releases the water and brings out the flavor of the strawberries.
 Once the strawberries are cooked down to a slightly chunky puree, they easily mix into the ice cream base, creating a real strawberry ice cream with no chunks of frozen berries in sight!
 Here you will find strawberry ice cream perfection!